AionSystem/VERITAS/README.md

 - Sensitive location anonymization (shelters, medical, schools)
 - Data retention policy — 365 days, community opt-out
 - Indigenous data sovereignty — UNDRIP Article 31 as design principle; consultation and consent mechanisms are an active development priority
+- **Dashboard authentication:** the published `UNDP2026` code is a demo convenience for evaluators and provides no security.
+A real deployment gates the dashboard behind operator-managed authentication (the Supabase row-level-security layer supports this); deploying with the demo code in a live crisis would expose rescue-signal locations and is explicitly warned against here.

 [![↑ Back to Table of Contents](https://img.shields.io/badge/↑_Back_to-Table_of_Contents-374151?style=flat-square)](#table-of-contents)